goblimey/ntripcaster/README.md

 by looking at the log.

-The docker container is a complete separate Linux environment and if you know its container ID you can run commands in it:
+The docker container is a complete separate Linux environment and if you know its container ID you can run commands in it.

-    sudo docker ps

-    CONTAINER ID  IMAGE        COMMAND                CREATED         STATUS          PORTS      NAMES f473f0749fd0  ca624f5eea74 "/bin/sh -c /usr/loc…" 10 minutes ago  Up 10 minutes   8000/tcp   determined_curie

-My container is f473f0749fd0

-The ps command shows you what programs are running in the container:
+For example, if the container id is f473f0749fd0, this will run the ps command in the container, which shows you what programs are running there:

     docker exec -tt f473f0749fd0 ps -aef

     UID        PID  PPID  C STIME TTY          TIME CMD root         1     0  0 16:35 ?
 00:00:00 /bin/sh -c ./ntripcaster
     root         6     1  0 16:35 ?
 00:00:00 ./ntripcaster